Choosing a Pool Liner for Your Above Ground Pool: Quick Guide

-Measuring Your Above Ground Pool
+Measure Your Above Ground Pool

-Before you begin your search for a new pool liner, it is important to take the time to properly measure your pool.
+Before you begin your search for a pool liner, it is important to take the time to properly measure your pool.

 Accurate measurements are crucial for a proper liner fit, which increases the longevity of your liner and saves you time and money in the long run.
 Plus, the last thing you want is to order a design you love, only to find out the liner doesn’t fit your pool.

 You’ll want to measure from inside to inside of the pool wall with a tape measure.

 To account for bowed walls and other irregularities that may impact liner fit, you should measure each diameter twice — once at the top of the wall and once at the bottom.

 Once you know the shape, size, and depth of the pool you’re buying a liner for, you’re able to move on and narrow down your selection.

-Beaded vs. Overlap Liners
+Choose Beaded vs. Overlap Liners

 The two main types of above ground pool liners are beaded and overlap.
 Most pool liners come in either variety, but you may be limited on some patterns and sizes.

 Overlap liners are installed by removing the top rail of your swimming pool and draping the liner over the wall.
 Once it’s in place, the excess liner can be trimmed away with scissors.

 To determine whether or not an overlap liner will work best with your pool, check under the top rail of your pool.
-You should be able to see some of the liner on the outside of the pool.
+You should be able to see some of the liner along the outside of the pool.

-Beaded pool liners hook into a track along the edge of the pool wall called a bead receiver.
+Beaded pool liners hook into a track along the edge of the pool wall, called a bead receiver.
 During installation, the groove on the top of the liner will snap into place along the track.

-- “Mil” is a unit of measurement equal to one-thousandth of an inch.
+“Mil” is a unit of measurement equal to one-thousandth of an inch.

-- “Gauge” can be a little trickier.
+“Gauge” can be a little trickier.
 When it comes to pool liners, the higher the gauge, the thicker the liner material.
 Industries like wire, metal, film, and shotgun barrels are also measured by their gauge.